KivalEvan/BeatSaber-MapCheck/README.md

 ### Deploying

-Run the development server with `npm dev`, the URL will be given in the CLI.
+Run the development server with `npm run dev`, the URL will be given in the CLI.

-To run the app locally, `npm build` for the first time setup, then `npm serve` to run the server.
+To run the app locally, `npm run build` for the first time setup, then `npm run serve` to run the server.

 ### Contributing